 Requests from potential new recipients are best made in Fall or Winter so that there is adequate time to schedule a meeting presentation (see above); however, there is no harm in trying during Spring.
 Such presentations are not required, but can be quite helpful.
-The deadline for donation requests is July 10, 2018.
+The deadline for donation requests is typically August 1.

 Contact People and Further Information

 Requests from potential new recipients and questions about the donation process or the Donation Committee should be sent to the Donation Committee Chair, Contact page..
 Program presentations at regular club meetings are scheduled through the Program Director, .
 The club President may be informed as well.
 For more detailed contact information, see our